Sexual dysfunction: Post-orgasmic disorders

 Post-orgasmic disorders cause symptoms shortly after orgasm or ejaculation.
 Post-coital tristesse (PCT) is a feeling of melancholy and anxiety after sexual intercourse that lasts for up to two hours.
 Sexual headaches occur in the skull and neck during sexual activity, including masturbation, arousal or orgasm.

-In men, POIS causes severe muscle pain throughout the body and other symptoms immediately following ejaculation.
+In men, post orgasmic illness syndrome (POIS) causes severe muscle pain throughout the body and other symptoms immediately following ejaculation.
 These symptoms last for up to a week.
 Some doctors speculate that the frequency of POIS "in the population may be greater than has been reported in the academic literature", and that many with POIS are undiagnosed.

 POIS may involve adrenergic symptoms: rapid breathing, paresthesia, palpitations, headaches, aphasia, nausea, itchy eyes, fever, muscle pain and weakness, and fatigue.

 The etiology of this condition is unknown; however, it is believed to be a pathology of either the immune system or autonomic nervous systems.
 It is defined as a rare disease by the NIH, but the prevalence is unknown.
 It is not thought to be psychiatric in nature, but it may present as anxiety relating to coital activities and thus may be incorrectly diagnosed as such.
 There is no known cure or treatment.

 Dhat syndrome is another condition which occurs in men: it is a culture-bound syndrome which causes anxious and dysphoric mood after sex.
 It is distinct from the low-mood and concentration problems (acute aphasia) seen in POIS.